 In this context, a statement of differentiation – an expression of what sets a brand, product or service apart from that of competitors – is sometimes referred to as a unique selling proposition or a unique selling point (USP).

-One famous example of a positioning statement is Avis’ “Avis is only number 2.
+One famous example of a positioning statement is from Avis, a car rental company: "Avis is only number 2.
 We try harder.”
 In the early 1960s, when the ad campaign was developed, admitting to being anything less than number 1 was antithetical to most marketing efforts.
 However, that very fact caught consumers’ attention, raising awareness of the brand and also fostering trust.
 At the same time, the suggestion was that the number one car rental company at the time, Hertz, didn’t try as hard and so might deliver a lower level of service.
 The practice of trying to erode a competitor’s position relative to your own is sometimes known as depositioning.